emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 .. _emcc-llvm-opts:

 ``--llvm-opts <level>``
-  Enables LLVM optimizations, relevant when we call the LLVM optimizer (which is done when building source files to object files / bitcode).
+  Enables LLVM optimizations, relevant when we call the LLVM optimizer (which is done when building source files to object code).
 Possible ``level`` values are:

     - ``0``: No LLVM optimizations (default in -O0).
     - ``1``: LLVM ``-O1`` optimizations (default in -O1).